awhicks/CS-3704-S23/_lab/team03.md

 * This exercise is designed to help you develop that skill.

 Once you've made the cards and converted them to issues, the next step is to add detail to each issue, including acceptance criteria.

-# Set up that needs to be done by each team member

 # Open up issues to work with them.